McDonnell Douglas CF-18 Hornet: Upgrades

-In 1994, engineers worked on a systems that collected biomedical data from the passenger in the back seat of the aircraft.
-The need to upgrade the CF-18 was demonstrated during the Gulf War I deployment and during the 1998 Kosovo conflict as advances in technology had rendered some of the avionics on board the CF-18 obsolete and incompatible with NATO allies.
+In 1994, engineers worked on a system that collected biomedical data from the passenger in the back seat of the aircraft.
+The need to upgrade the CF-18 was demonstrated during the Gulf War deployment and during the 1998-1999 Kosovo conflict as advances in technology had rendered some of the avionics on board the CF-18 obsolete and incompatible with NATO allies.
 In 2000, CF-18 upgrades became possible when the government increased the defence budget.

-In 2001, the Incremental Modernization Project was initiated.
+In 2001, the Incremental Modernization Project (IMP) was initiated.
 The project was broken into two phases over a period of eight years and was designed to improve air-to-air and air-to-ground combat capabilities, upgrade sensors and the defensive suite, and replace the datalinks and communications systems on board the CF-18 from the old F/A-18A and F/A-18B standard to the current F/A-18C and D standard.
-Boeing (merged with McDonnell Douglas) the primary contractor and L-3 Communications the primary subcontractor, was issued a contract for the modernization project starting in 2002.
+Boeing (merged with McDonnell Douglas), the primary contractor, and L-3 Communications the primary subcontractor, was issued a contract for the modernization project starting in 2002.
 A total of 80 CF-18s, consisting of 62 single-seat and 18 dual-seat models were selected from the fleet for the upgrade program.
 The project is supposed to extend the life of the CF-18 until around 2017 to 2020.